gcerb/SSW345_HW1/README.md

 ## Summary of HW Assignment

 1. **Set Up LaTeX with Overleaf**:
-   - Create a "Homework manual" with a chapter about yourself and include two .EPS figures.
+   - Create a "Homework manual" with a chapter about yourself called "Team" and include two .EPS figures.

 2. **Add a "Git Homework" Chapter**:
    - Respond to tasks from Parts II and III in this chapter.